ARTISAN MARKET: Saturday, September 15 from 10 am to 4 pm Click Here for the flyer

 Our sixth annual Artisan Market!
-Join us in our beautiful country setting for a day filled with 30+ fine artists, wine tasting, delicious home-baked items, live music, hands-on art for children, local lunch fare, ice cream, fresh-picked local produce, and more.
+Join us in our beautiful country setting for a day filled with 30+ fine artists, August Hill wine, delicious home-baked items, Tangled Roots craft beer, live music, local lunch fare, ice cream, fresh-picked local produce, henna tattoo artist, rock balancing artist, take a turn on the pottery wheel, and more.
 September is a beautiful time to visit Hornbaker Gardens and the Artisan Market is sure to have something for everyone to enjoy.
 Free Admission.

 We have had some fun workshops and events in 2018!